mtshiba/pylyzer/README.md

 cargo install pype
 ```

-or download the binary from [the releases page].
+or download the binary from [the releases page](https://github.com/mtshiba/pype/releases).

 ## What is the advantage over pylint, pyright, pytype, etc.?